Benon-user/Paradox-Spectra-1738-MQTT-HASS/README.md

 Setting up Serial Communication on Pins 17 and 16:

 The Serial2 object is defined to use the second hardware serial port (UART1) on the ESP32.
 The Serial2.begin(9600, SERIAL_8N1, 17, 16) initializes the serial communication with a baud rate of 9600 on pins 17 (RX) and 16 (TX).
+Only RX is connected in this application.

-Reading Serial Data and Publishing to MQTT and UART:
+**Reading Serial Data and Publishing to MQTT and UART:**

 The main loop() function reads data from the serial port, processes it, and publishes the resulting message to the MQTT broker under the topic home/alarms/paradox.
 It also prints the message to the UART (serial monitor) using Serial.println(uartPayload).